 2. Any patient who has had anesthesia should have the web checked to be sure the anesthetic report is present before any patient is discharged.
 If this does not happen, information could be lost permanently.

-3. Should your clinic have billing integration with your EMR, carefully check all billing items from the billing PDF before bill is finalized, to be sure of no missed charges.
+3. Should your clinic have billing integration with your EMR, carefully check all billing items from the billing PDF before the bill is finalized, to be sure of no missed charges.

 As you can see, there isn't a lot that you need to do to prepare for a disaster to be able to keep using Smart Flow uninterrupted.
 In fact, if you do nothing except stay calm and use your iPads offline you will be okay.
-But take the time to set up your clinic to be ready should your patients need you while a long unexpected disaster strike and you will be able to focus on what you really care about: providing patient care and not worrying about caring for devices.
+But take the time to set up your clinic to be ready should your patients need you while a long unexpected disaster strikes and you will be able to focus on what you really care about: providing patient care and not worrying about caring for devices.

 - Do NOT finalize any anesthesia sheets when in Emergency